punyawatdev/hold_to_confirm_button/README.md

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+## Hold To Confirm Button

-ProgressConfirmButton is button for confirm action with animation
+button for confirm action with animation

 ## Features